HLSSLH-hls/ConsciousnessSimulation/README.md

 This repository is an ongoing research and engineering exploration.

-The future of consciousness may require not only better AI systems, but a new engineering discipline for designing, preserving, and extending subjective existence.
+The future of consciousness may require not only better AI systems, but a new engineering discipline for designing, preserving, and extending subjective existence